 - Bootloader: micronucleus (Github page of the project)

 LilyTiny vs LilyPad

-There may be confusion (maintained by the websites) between the LilyTiny, the commercial name of the Sparkfun card based on the ATTiny microcontroller and the LilyPad (link to the project) card which is based on an ATmega328 or the Atmega32u4 .
+There may be confusion (maintained by the websites) between the LilyTiny, the commercial name of the Sparkfun board based on the ATTiny microcontroller and the LilyPad (link to the project) board which is based on an ATmega328 or the Atmega32u4 .
 The LilyPad was originally developed by Leah Buechley to facilitate the learning of e-textile.
 The commercial version was launched in collaboration with SparkFun Electronics.
 Here is a small overview of the 3 boards

 |CJMCU – ATTiny 85|